md81544/xtarda2/README.md

 ## To-Do List
 * Animations of the rescuees getting into the pod
 * Maybe animation of rescuee parachuting back down if pod crashes while ascending
-* Cut-scene (or some notification at least) between levels
-* Game over display rather than just exit()!
-* Intro splash screen
 * Mute music button
 * Make it work better on screens with lower resolutions than 1920x1080